evolvedbinary/hsg-project-wiki/Setup.md

     When prompted, enter the password for your user account.

-1. eXist-db, oXygen XML Editor, and GitHub Desktop are now installed!
+1. eXist-db, oXygen XML Editor, GitHub Desktop, and OpenVPN Connect are now installed!
 To find them, go to Finder, and select `Go > Applications`.

-1. Drag the eXist-db, oXygen XML Editor, and GitHub Desktop icons into your Dock so you can always get to them easily. (oXygen's is inside a folder of the same name.)
+1. Drag the eXist-db, oXygen XML Editor, GitHub Desktop, and OpenVPN Connect icons into your Dock so you can always get to them easily. (oXygen's is inside a folder of the same name.)

-## Prepare oXygen and eXist

 1. We need to force eXist to complete one full start up, in order to work around some quirks of eXist and macOS:
-    - Click on eXist's dock icon.
+    - Find eXist-db in the Applications folder.
+    - Right-click (or hold down the control key and left-click) on it, and select `Open` from the contextual menu.
     - A dialog box will open asking if you want to open eXist.
-Select "Open."
+Select `Open`.
-    - eXist's dock icon will stop bouncing.
+    - eXist's dock icon will start bouncing, then stop.
     - Click on eXist's dock icon again.
     - A dialog box will open showing eXist's configuration properties.
-Select "Save."
-When prompted to create the data directory or confirm the location of the data directory, select "OK."
+Select `Save`.
+When prompted to create the data directory or confirm the location of the data directory, select `OK`.
     - The eXist splash screen will appear as eXist completes its startup routine.
-    - Once the eXist splash screen disappears, click the eXist menu bar icon and select "Quit."
+    - Once the eXist splash screen disappears, click the eXist menu bar icon and select `Quit`.

+## Prepare oXygen

 1. Start oXygen and paste in the license key provided to you [during your training](training-checklist) when prompted.